PyDrocsid/documentation/docs/cogs/moderation/invites.md

 # *Subcommands:*

 ## `.add`
-This subcommands adds an invite to the list.
+This subcommand adds an invite to the list.
 |**Permissions**|invites.manage|
 |:------:|:----------|
 ```css